jesperbjerke/wa-fronted/README.md

 * [ ] Multiple "output_to" selectors and attrs
 * [ ] Choice-based fields like dropdown-select (click on content to show dropdown and select option to insert)
 * [ ] More ACF fields support
+* [ ] Smarter outputing of value (like if it's an image field and has no output options, determine by itself)
 * [ ] Enable editing from archives/blog home
+* [ ] Make it possible to create new posts from frontend

 ##Collaboration notes
 * I'm using sass for styling and PrePros for compiling (there's a free version if you wanna check it out)